abhinav/language-thrift/README.md

 associates them with the type, service, function, or field above which they were added.

-Documentation is sparse; most of the types are self-explanatory.
 Haddock-generated docs are available on [Hackage][] and [here][].

   [Thrift IDL format]: http://thrift.apache.org/docs/idl